-Corrie is a communications consultant who has refined her creative and strategic writing skills working in healthcare advertising for 10 years.
-She has a Masters Degree from NYU in Environmental Conservation Education, Through her foundational studies in biology and travel experiences to farflung areas of the world, she has learned a deep respect for nature, wildlife, and cultures different than her native NYC.
-Corrie contributes to her time to WildFF as program manager for projects in Uganda and as advisor in marketing and development.
+Corrie is a communications consultant who has refined her creative and strategic writing skills working in healthcare advertising for 14 years.
+She has a master’s degree from NYU in Environmental Conservation Education.
+Through her foundational studies in biology and travel experiences to far-flung areas of the world, she has learned a deep respect for nature, wildlife and cultures different from her native NYC.
+Corrie contributes her time to WildFF as an advisor in communications, marketing and development.

 Michael Mueller Bio